Lusito/blog/src/blog/pages/misc/stop-using-react.page.md

 - The React-Compiler does some weird magic, which completely ignores the dependencies array.
   - So it thinks it knows better than you.
-  - This might even fix some bugs, as people easily make mistakes here, but in other cases this might not desired.
+  - This might even fix some bugs, as people easily make mistakes here, but in other cases this might not be desired.
 Mostly though, this is not what you would expect it to do!
 - Even though the React-Compiler recalculated values in `useMemo` (which causes new object instances), this does not cause the `Button` component to rerender.
   - So after the value is recalculated, react does a deep comparison, which prevents a rerender.
   - This even works if the calculated value is or contains a function.
 Even though you can't easily compare functions in JavaScript (keep closures in mind).